Skip to content

 Will a standard filter remove arsenic?

-Usually not.
+Usually not, so it is best not to count on the filter you already have.
 Most carbon pitchers and faucet filters are not certified for arsenic.
-Look for a reverse-osmosis system certified to NSF/ANSI 58, and check whether it covers arsenic III, arsenic V, or both.
+Look instead for a reverse-osmosis system certified to NSF/ANSI 58, and check whether it covers arsenic III, arsenic V, or both - that detail matters for your water.